NRamrakh/Tip-Calculator/Readme.md

-**Tip Calculator App**
+# Tip Calculator App

-This app lets user calculate the tip based on the total bill value.
+This is an anroid application.
+It lets user calculate the tip based on the total bill value.
 The app gives default tip options along with the custom tip seekbar that lets the user customize tip.

 **Framework used:** Android studio